An irreversible investment problem with a learning-by-doing feature: Introduction

-where $W=(W_t)_{t\geq 0}$ is a standard Brownian motion, $U=(U_t)_{t\geq 0}$ is a non-decreasing control process with $0\leq U\leq 1$ that describes the level of investment in the project, and $u\mapsto f(u)$ is a given positive and decreasing function (for a more precise description of $f$ and the set of admissible control processes, see Sections \ref{sec2}-\ref{sec3} below).
-That is, the decision-maker observes the process $X$ and may choose to increase the level of investment $U$ at any time, thereby reducing the noise in the observation process and obtaining a better estimate of the true value $\mu$ of the project.
+where $W=(W_t)_{t\geq 0}$ is a standard Brownian motion, $U=(U_t)_{t\geq 0}$ is a non-decreasing control process with $0\leq U\leq 1$ that describes the level of investment in the project, and $u\mapsto \rho(u)$ (the signal-to-noise ratio) is a given positive and increasing function (for a more precise description of $\rho$ and the set of admissible control processes, see Section~\ref{sec3} below).
+That is, the decision-maker observes the process $X$ and may choose to increase the level of investment $U$ at any time, thereby increasing the signal-to-noise ratio of the observation process and thus obtaining a faster estimation of the true value $\mu$ of the project.
 In this setting, the objective for the decision-maker is to choose a non-decreasing control $U$ to maximize the expectation

-of the true value of accumulated discounted future investments.
-Note that the optimization of \eqref{formulation} over investment strategies, subject to the learning-by-doing feature as described in \eqref{eq:startX}, results in an intrinsic ``cost of learning'': the decision-maker naturally wants to improve her learning rate of $\mu$ by increasing the control $U$, but, by doing so, she may be investing in a bad project (with $\mu=\mu_0<0$), thereby collecting a negative pay-off.
+of the accumulated discounted true value of future investments, where $r>0$ is a subjective discount rate.
+Note that the optimization of \eqref{formulation} over investment strategies, subject to the learning-by-doing feature as described in \eqref{eq:startX}, results in an intrinsic ``cost of learning'': the decision-maker naturally wants to improve his/her learning rate of $\mu$ by increasing the control $U$, but, by doing so, she may be investing in a bad project (with $\mu=\mu_0<0$).
 Our problem formulation of irreversible investment with learning-by-doing thus describes an instance of the classical theme of {\bf exploration} vs. {\bf exploitation}.

 Intuitively, the set-up with the feature of learning-by-doing described above can be motivated as follows.
 An ``outsider'' (an agent who is not invested at all) may have access to noisy observations of the true value $\mu$ of a certain project, for example by observing financial statements of companies that are currently operating in a similar line of business.
 With no -- or little -- involvement in the project, however, the outsider has to rely on publicly available information, and observations of the project value are rather noisy.
-On the other hand, with a greater involvement in the project, as measured by the decision-maker's investment level, additional private information becomes available and more precise inference of the project value can be obtained.
+On the other hand, with a greater involvement in the project, as measured by the decision-maker's investment level, additional private information becomes available and more precise inference of the intrinsic project value can be obtained.

 For instance, an improved learning rate is a natural ingredient in situations allowing for {\bf project expansion} (see Example \ref{ex:ProjExp} for a specific formulation).
 As an example, consider the renewable energy sector, where a firm invested in wind turbines or solar cell plants may encounter uncertainties related to factors such as weather patterns and energy output, as well as wear and tear and maintenance cost.
 Consequently, the firm has only access to a noisy stream of observations of the true project value.
 By gradual project expansion, however, some of the uncertainty factors are observed with more precision thanks to a higher experimentation rate, which enables the firm to better assess the viability of future expansion.
 A second example involves the launch of a new product or an existing product into a new market, where the true project value is not known due to uncertainties in, for example, production costs and demand.
 Again, project expansion gives rise to a higher experimentation rate, which leads to less noisy observations of the project value.